Your small intestine and digestion

 The ileum is the final part of the small intestine.
 It opens into the large intestine via the ileocecal valve.
 The ileum is preceded by the jejunum.
 This section of the small intestine is approximately 6 to 12 feet (3.5 meters) long.

 The ileum absorbs mainly vitamin B12, other water soluble vitamins, bile salts, and nutrients that were not absorbed in the jejunum.
 More specifically, the absorption of the vitamins takes place at the terminal ileum – the last part of the ileum.
-Removal of this portion of the ileum will necessitate supplementary vitamin B12 doses for rest of the life.
+Removal of this portion of the ileum will likely necessitate supplementary vitamin B12 doses for rest of the life.
 The surface area of the ileum is very large to facilitate the adsorption and absorption process.
 The surface consists of many tiny finger-like segments that protrude outwards.
 These are termed villi and are covered with epithelial cells.

 Capillaries in the villi transport amino acids to the liver via the hepatic portal vein.
 The products of fat digestion, namely fatty acid and glycerol are absorbed by lacteals.
 These are small lymph vessels.
 The digested food is pushed along the ileum by means of peristaltic muscle contractions.
 The undigested food and water move into the colon.